krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 - An __event source is an AWS service application that produces events that trigger an AWS Lambda function__.
 - Event sources are mapped to Lambda functions.
 - __For stream-based services Lambda performs the polling e.g. DynamoDB and Kinesis__.
 So that means Lambda checks with the stream based service rather than the polling coming the other way.
+- Inbound network connections are blocked by AWS Lambda.
+However, outbound calls are allowed from Lambda.
+In this case, we can use an API Gateway to listen and receive inbound requests.
+The API Gateway would then invoke a Lambda function to process the request
 - Benefits of Lambda:
   - there's no service to manage.
   - continuous scaling,